alexanderswift/public-gigacom/28thOct22-linedown.md

 ```

-### 16:51
+### Friday 16:51

-Support called back for a light check on the NTU, routers and modem, OK we've been here but if it helps the tech get their flow and my line up lets go!
+Support called back for a light check on the NTU modem and router, OK we've been here but if it helps the tech get their flow and my line up lets go!
 We rebooted and disconnected everything and (my choice) I connected a laptop direct to the AdTran and the interface was DHCP assigned x.x.x.37 but still not internet or ping reply from x.x.x.1 and we faffed about for a while and call was handed over to I assume level X support of engineer.

 I emailed in a screenshot and photos (phone on 5G) of the current simple setup.

 <img src="/pics/IMG_3524.jpeg" alt="IMG_3524" style="zoom:50%;" />

-### 18:10
+### Friday 18:10

 Engineer phoned at 18:10 and they had seen the support emails and photos so asked if I was running pfSense was technical, nice to see they aren't phoning cold.
 I explained I'd started at the bottom of the stack trouble shooting upwards and tried two devices, different ethernet dongles and cables and we got the supplied router our of the cupboard and connected to it to the AdTran and no 🌮.